-For this article I have interviewed my husband who has been diagnosed with anxiety and depression.
-He started experiencing regular panic attacks about nine years ago which affected us both.
-We battled on and off for at least three years before things started to calm down.
+My husband for has been diagnosed with anxiety and depression, and I interviewed him for this article.
+He started experiencing regular panic attacks about nine years ago, which affected us both.
+We battled on and off for at least three years before things began to calm down.

-Today, depression is still very much a part of our lives but the panic attacks are under control.
-This is largely due to a large amount of work done by him and some valuable lessons that I had learned.
+Today, depression is still very much a part of our lives, but the panic attacks are under control.
+This is mainly down to all my husband's work and some valuable lessons I learned along the way.

 I want to share what we both learned during this journey to help you support a loved one through a panic attack and the anxiety that comes with it.

 In our experience, there is not much another person can do when somebody is in the midst of a full-blown panic attack.
 A long time ago, when I was trying to understand what my husband was going through, I read a metaphor that helped me a lot:

 "Imagine sitting at the open door of a small aircraft, about one thousand metres in the sky.
 Picture the scene with all the noise, the force of the wind, and the terrifying view.
 You are about to jump.
 Your heart is racing, you might feel sick, or you can't breathe.
 You are dealing with everything that is going on.